iChickn/YouTube_Views_Bot/README.md

 - Kali Linux

 ## Important Words:
 **If you want, you can install tor and privoxy.
 One thing, selenium does not work very well with socks proxy.
+Must run the setup script.
 Not desgined for Termux/Windows !**

-### Termux & Windows users ask in [Telegram Group](http://t.me/linux_repo) for using this in Android.
+### Termux & Windows users ask in [Telegram Group](http://t.me/linux_repo) for using this.

 ## Install Tor, git and Python3 on Mac OS X:
 ```sh